scikit-beam/scikit-beam/doc/development/testguide.rst

 Running Tests
 =============

-There are currently three different ways to invoke Astropy tests.
+There are currently three different ways to invoke Scikit-beam tests.
 Each method invokes `py.test`_ to run the tests but offers different options when calling.

-In addition to running the Astropy tests, these methods can also be called so that they check Python source code for `PEP8 compliance
+In addition to running the Scikit-beam tests, these methods can also be called so that they check Python source code for `PEP8 compliance
 <http://www.python.org/dev/peps/pep-0008/>`_.
 All of the PEP8 testing
 options require the `pytest-pep8 plugin